adscorp100/mdhomecarebuild/src/content/blog/support-at-home-prices-2025.md

 - The type of service
 - Your means assessment status (income and assets)

+A key part of this is the [income-tested care fee](/blog/income-tested-care-fee-complete-guide-australia), which you can learn more about in our detailed guide.

 Good news: No one will pay co-contributions for clinical care services (like nursing).